kibokov/galfit_uncertainty_pipeline/README.md

 # GALFIT Uncertainty and Reg File Pipeline

 The pipeline that calculates magnitude uncertaintines and model region file from the GALFIT model.
+This code was built by Viraj Manwadkar and Will Cerny (Field Course, Winter-Spring 2021); we owe thanks to Ezra Sukay and Kaiya Merz for writing the original GalFit uncertainty code upon which this version is loosely based.

 ## Dependencies
 This code will require a number of standard python packages, including: